Department of Social Work

 - Complete a personal statement.

-- Submit an unofficial APU transcript, or transcript of work taken elsewhere if you are a transfer.
+- Submit an unofficial APU transcript, or transcript of work taken elsewhere if a transfer.

-- Students will be notified in writing within three weeks of the SOCW Advising and Admissions Committee’s decision.
+- Students will be notified in writing within three weeks of the Social Work Advising and Admissions Committee’s decision.

 Admissions Appeals Process

-Any student who is dissatisfied with a decision for admission may request an in-person review with the admissions committee, in which they can supply further verbal and written evidence in regards to the actions taken by the committee.
+Any student who is dissatisfied with a decision for admission may request an in-person review with the admissions committee, in which they can supply further verbal and written evidence in regard to the committee’s actions.
 The committee will provide a written response to the student within one week of the hearing.
 If the student is still in disagreement, he/she may appeal to the associate dean of the School of Behavioral and Applied Sciences.

 SOCW 250, Introduction to Social Work, 3 Units